Minnesota Skills-Based Hiring Accelerator

 What are Skills-Based Practices?

-Skills-based practices refer to talent acquisition and development strategies that focus on a set of objectively defined skills, rather than more broad credentials such as college degrees, years of experiences, or past job titles.
-This means creating criteria and hiring systems that assess candidates and develop staff based on the knowledge, skills, and abilities needed to do a job.
+Skills-based practices refer to talent acquisition and development strategies that focus on a set of objectively defined skills, rather than more broad credentials such as college degrees, years of experience, or past job titles.
+This means companies use hiring criteria and systems that assess candidates and develop staff based on the knowledge, skills and abilities needed to do a job.

 Examples of skills-based hiring practices include: